Today we’re covering how to set goals for building self-confidence and fulfillment. Because what’s the point of having goals if they won’t:

 Here are five mindset shifts that will help you more effectively achieve your goals while also building your self-confidence levels:

 Failure happens and will continue throughout your life.
 Don’t run scared from it.
 Otherwise, you’ll never try new things.

 The best way to develop your self-confidence while strengthening your mindset is to accept that failure will happen.
 It’s the easiest way to allow yourself to try new things (even stuff that you might fail at yet will reap big rewards should you succeed).

 Besides, you’re not really failing if you learn from your experiences (making you better prepared to succeed in the future).

-[Recommended Reading: Learn more about how to make peace with failure in How To Begin Feeling More Self-Confident After You’ve Failed].
+[Recommended Reading: Learn more about how to make peace with failure in How To Be Confident Again After Failure].

 #2: Accept Imperfection and Go With Good Enough

 Perfection is often used as an excuse for not trying (or procrastinating forever).
 Even though you know that you’re not perfect (and that perfection is impossible), you likely use this as an excuse from time to time.
 It’s time to acknowledge that perfection is acceptable and move on.

 This doesn’t mean that you don’t try your best.
 Instead of getting wrapped up in trying to do things perfect, accept good enough.